 Test Minimum Score

 ACT 16

-SAT 790 (combined math and critical reading)
+SAT 880

 IOWA 10 th grade level in BASIC BATTERY

-15.5.3 Bible Reading Requirement
+16.5.3 Bible Reading Requirement

-Students must read through the entire Bible at least one time in the high school years.
-This requirement is not the same as the Bible Course but may be included in the Bible classes.
+Students must read through the entire Bible at least one time in their high school years.
+This requirement is not the same as the Bible Course for credit but may be included in the Bible class(es).